kkeff2/poker-db/README.md

 ## Next

+- Per HandHistory file create players
+- When there are players there send in the player list and create new for new players -
 - How to know that a tournament is finished
   - Check the tournament summary if the tournament is finished
   - Check if there are more hands than the latest hand saved in DB